Tanning Ledges: Everything You Need to Know

 Cons:

-• Adding a ledge increases the cost and minimizes the money-saving benefit of building a vinyl liner pool.
+- Adding a ledge can increase the cost and minimize the money-saving benefit of building a vinyl liner pool.

 Fiberglass